maikelthedev/fedigrindr/README.md

 3. Front-end needs to be platform agnostic, hence why I'm thinking in either ReactNative or NativeScript with Angular (I know both).
 4. Backend choice of DB for a proof-of-concept is sufficient with SQLite...for now.
 I'm a Mongo lover though.
 NoSQL gives me flexibility I can't find in SQL-based ones.
 I might go even simpler and use REDIS for the PoC.

+# Stuff I actively want to avoid.

+1. Centralisation.
+2. Ads & bots.
+4. Lack of moderation.
+5. Lack of encryption.
+6. A community based on who has the biggest biceps.
+It shouldn't be pic oriented.
+Even if there's a grid where people are organised by relative closeness, it should discourage headless torsos.

 # Credits

 Initial idea came from [this](https://calckey.social/notes/9fmjo1uvorj015av) toot by Fedo and the conversation that followed it.